fede2cr/CircuitPlayground_games/README.md

 #### Robot friend
 Make a robot friend by playing with CircuitPlayground.
 For most of this projects you will need some extra components like motors, batteries, wheels, etc.

-- [Sound-controlled Robot](https://learn.adafruit.com/circuit-playground-sound-controlled-robot/continuous-rotation-servos): It uses the accelerometer on the board to mantain balance.
+- [Sound-controlled Robot](https://learn.adafruit.com/circuit-playground-sound-controlled-robot/continuous-rotation-servos): From Mike Barela for Adafruit.
+It uses the accelerometer on the board to mantain balance.
 To ask it to move, you make sound and whistle to it.
 Bring a flute if you want to.

+#### Music and sound
+- [Sound and Music tutorial](https://learn.adafruit.com/circuit-playground-music): From Mike Barela for Adafruit.
+Learn the basic of how to program a Circuit Playground to make music with the included mini-speaker.
+Also how to convert some of the sensors in the board, to an audio output to creative variations on a theremin.

+- [Fruit Drums](https://learn.adafruit.com/circuit-playground-fruit-drums): From the learning system from Adafruit, learn how to use the capacitive touch buttons on the board, and the MIDI capabilities, so that you can play music by touching fruits (or anything conductive).
+For this you also need to install a MIDI software like the free software Hydrogen, all included in the guide.

 #### 3d printing
 For playing this games you need to print some parts.
 The world is a big place and is full of pleople willing to help you build this.